 Transitive Verbs

 I emphasize the point.
+(No preposition needed)

-He emphasized that it was late.
+She emphasized that she was late.

 Examples by Level